jo-pol/MAE-gf/Pagoda's-or-Triangular-grounds.md

 ### Introduction
 <img alt="pg unit" align="right" src="https://github.com/MAETempels/MAE-gf/blob/master/images_wt/gf-pg-unit.png">

-In this article we show several placings of one unit of the _Pagoda_ or _Triangular_ ground. <br>
-The unit for the pagoda ground looks like the picture.<br>
+In this article we show several placings of one unit of the _Pagoda_ or _Triangular_ ground.
+One unit is shown in the picture.<br>
 Please note that some of the examples are mirrored.
 <p><br>